Frequently Asked Questions

 Prism and Microsoft PowerPoint are a popular combination for producing 35-mm slides, overheads, or on-screen slide presentations.
 Although Prism can send images to slide makers directly, PowerPoint offers additional graphical formatting options, including more elaborate backgrounds.
 PowerPoint also allows users to project a series of slides, including those assembled from different program sources.
 This article should help you use Prism and PowerPoint together effectively.
 In the discussion to follow, when we refer to moving and editing graphs, the information applies equally well to layouts.

 How should you move your Prism graph into PowerPoint?

-This is the simplest method, and it's usually all you need.
 On Windows computers, where Object Linking and Embedding (OLE) is available, there are three pasting options:

 - Embedding The Prism graph — and a copy of all data, analyses, and graphical settings needed to create the graph — are inserted into PowerPoint.
 You can double-click on the pasted graph in PowerPoint to edit it in a Prism environment.
 Changes that you make in this way affect only the PowerPoint file, not the source Prism file.